from the swamps, with love

 I'm Dana!
 An Indigenous video game designer, artist, and games researcher.
 Lover of all things whimsical, weird, and cute.
 My research revolves around affect, video games, play, storytelling, and representation — specifically North American Indigenous peoples from the Southeastern US.
 A member of the Lumbee Tribe of North Carolina, I'm dedicated to illustrating stories revolving around Indigenous identity and the Digital Indian; a contemporary amalgamation of Indigeneity in the age of meta.I was the recipient of an Andrew W. Mellon research fellowship at the University of North Carolina at Pembroke (21-22), presenting a digital exhibition of art created in conencetraion camps during World War II in Theresienstadt (now the Czech Republic) titled Surviving Silence: Voices of Terezin.
-I am currently the gracious recipient of a Mozilla Foundation Impossible Project grant for an indie RPG puzzle game, EYE-RIS, created with a team of fellow students at SUNY UB.I'm currently an MFA student entering my third year in SUNY University at Buffalo's Department of Media Study!
+I was also the gracious recipient of a Mozilla Foundation Impossible Project grant for an indie RPG puzzle game, EYE-RIS, created with a team of fellow students at SUNY UB from 2024-25.I'm currently an MFA student finishing my third year @ SUNY University at Buffalo's Department of Media Study!

 'eye-ris' (2024)

-sci-fi puzzle rpg video game funded through the Mozilla Foundation
+Sci-fi puzzle rpg video game funded through the Mozilla Foundation.

 Art Dana Hunt-Locklear